song-toantran/Multiple-Layer-Unet-U-n-Net-for-liver-and-liver-tumor-segmentation-in-CT/README.md

-# n-fold-Unet for liver and liver tumor segmentation
+# A mutiple layer Unet, U^n-Net for liver and liver tumor segmentation in CT